-Look for Drosanthemum Speciosum Ice Plants
+Look for Drosanthemum Speciosum Ice Plants (pictured top)

 Find patches of glistening Drosanthemum Speciosum and other related ice plants in the arid regions of Texas, Arizona, California and elsewhere.
 The ice plants are succulents, and some species' leaves may be used in salads.
 Identify this desert plant by its thick leaves that glisten as if dew were present on them.
 Bright colored flowers erupt in the late spring and last until the middle of summer.
 These ice plants tend to take over entire patches.